-This policy applies to all members of the school community, including staff, pupils, parents and visitors, who have access to and are users of the school IT systems.
-In this policy 'staff' includes teaching and non-teaching staff, governors, and regular volunteers.
+This policy applies to all members of the school community including staff, pupils, parents and visitors, who have access to and are users of the school IT systems.
+In this policy 'staff' includes teaching and support staff; governors; volunteers; peripatetic and contract; temporary; supply and agency; student placement, including those undertaking initial teacher training and apprentices.
 'Parents' includes pupils' carers and guardians.
 'Visitors' includes anyone else who comes to the school, including occasional volunteers.

-Both this policy and the Acceptable Use Policy (for all staff, visitors and pupils) cover both fixed and mobile internet devices provided by the school (such as PCs, laptops, webcams, tablets, whiteboards, digital video equipment, etc.); as well as all devices owned by pupils, staff, or visitors and brought onto school premises (personal laptops, tablets, smart phones, etc.).
+Both this policy and the ICT Acceptable Use Policy (for all staff, visitors and pupils) cover both fixed and mobile internet devices provided by the school (such as PCs, laptops, webcams, tablets, whiteboards, digital video equipment, etc.); as well as all devices owned by pupils, staff, or visitors and brought onto school premises (personal laptops, tablets, smart phones, etc).
+It also includes wearable technology, for example, smart watches.